Pianist // Scholar

 Soylar

-In addition to her performing career, Soylar is the author of Messiaen’s Musical Language on the Holy Child, a work published by Wipf and Stock Publishers in 2018, which explores the life and distinctive musical language of the French composer Olivier Messiaen, one of the most influential composers of the twentieth century.
-The book has been praised by scholars as “a valuable contribution to modern Messiaen research,” and has been added to major collections worldwide, including the Performing Arts Research Collection of the New York Public Library and The Royal Library of the Netherlands.
-It is also accessible through the Hong Kong Academic Library Link and the College of Europe Library Link—home to Europe’s oldest postgraduate institute of European Studies.
+In addition to her performing career, Dr. Soylar is the author of Messiaen’s Musical Language on the Holy Child (Wipf and Stock Publishers, 2018), an acclaimed scholarly study examining the life and distinctive musical language of the prominent twentieth-century French composer Olivier Messiaen.
+Praised by scholars as “a valuable contribution to modern Messiaen research,” the book is held in major research collections worldwide, including the Performing Arts Research Collection of the New York Public Library, the Royal Library of the Netherlands, the Hong Kong Academic Library Link, and the College of Europe Library.

 Recordings